agrendath/quickbarplugin/README.md

 - /janita2top - Shows the leaderboard of the top 10 players with most apples eaten

 Soul Enchantments:
-- Absorption: usable on all tools and weapons, when you destroy blocks or kill mobs/players the drops get absorbed right into your inventory
+- Magnetism: usable on all tools and weapons, when you destroy blocks or kill mobs/players the drops get absorbed right into your inventory
 - Indestructibility: usable on diamond and netherite swords, makes the item indestructible/unbreakable

 Permission Nodes: